nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

 We assume, from now to the end of this document, that you will not make commits on top of the master branch.
 It should be kept clean from *any* personal modifications: all the works must be done in branches.
 Therefore, to move the current HEAD of the master branch to the latest commit in ns-3-dev, you should do::

    $ git checkout master
-   $ git fetch nsnam
+   $ git fetch upstream
-   $ git pull nsnam master
+   $ git pull upstream master

-If you tried a pull which resulted in a conflict and you would like to start over, you can recover with git reset (but this never happens if you do not commit over master).
+If you tried a pull which resulted in a conflict and you would like to start over, you can recover with Git reset (but this never happens if you do not commit over master).

 Start a new branch to do some work
 **********************************